AmandineTao/webapp/README.md

 # webapp
 - Dockerfile: to build the image of the static web application.
     "docker build -t webapp ."
-- docker-compose: deploy dynamically the conteneur for static web application based on the builded image.
-    "docker compose up -d "
+- docker-compose: deploy dynamically the builded image on a container "docker compose up -d "